Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Signed petitions pertaining to a particular application become part of the public record when submitted.
 Although petitions can sometimes be an effective way for a large number of people to register their opinion, they are not always an accurate reflection of community sentiment.
 While the Commission will always consider petitions when evaluating an application, a strong argument made at a public hearing typically carries more weight than a signature on a petition.

-Please call Department of Public Works at 757-890-3773, so we can verify if the backup is occurring at the main water/sewer line or at the house water/sewer line.
+If you are experiencing a sanitary sewer system backup, please call Department of Public Works at 757-890-3773 immediately so we can verify if the backup is occurring at the main water/sewer line or at the house water/sewer line.
+Please be prepared to provide the following information:

 York County Ordinance requires “Each septic tank and/or pumping chamber should be inspected and if necessary, pumped out and the solids removed at least once every five (5) years.”
 Receipts must be sent to Department of Public Works for recording.
 Homeowners with septic tanks are encouraged to create an inspection schedule to determine if more frequent inspection/pump out is necessary.